reserve-protocol/protocol/docs/developers.md

 - {BU} = whole basket unit
 - {UoA} = whole unit of the Unit of Account (which is probably USD)

+# Some Input Ranges and Granularities

+Minimum ranges for covering entire spans:

+- Token balances: [0, 1e18] by 1e-18 steps: 128 bits
+- RSR balances: [0, 1e29] qTokens: 104 bits
+- Times in seconds: uint40 (maybe uint32 if it really helps?)

 # System Tokens

 ## Token Balances